fivetran/dbt_github_source/README.md

 ## Step 3: Configure Your Variables
 ### Database and Schema Variables
 By default, this package will run using your target database and the `github` schema.
-If this is not where your GitHub data is (perhaps your gitHub schema is `Github_fivetran`), add the following configuration to your `dbt_project.yml` file:
+If this is not where your GitHub data is (perhaps your gitHub schema is `github_fivetran`), add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml